DJFPaul/grandMA2-Chataigne-Module/README.md

 <img width="468" height="49" alt="image" src="https://github.com/user-attachments/assets/3f3fbf97-11ab-44f8-a96b-1e613676dfc9" />

 - **Server Path:**
-     If OnPC is on the same PC it should just work, otherwise change to the target PC/Console IP. `<console ip>:80/?ma=1`
+     If onPC is on the same PC it should just work, otherwise change to the target console/onPC IP. `<console ip>:80/?ma=1`
 - **Connected:**
      If the IP is valid and the target can be reached, this should light up.

 ## Session

-This Section is responsible for starting / stopping the connection to grandMA2.
+This Section is responsible for starting / stopping the connection to grandMA2/dot2.
-This will need to be done every time a session timed out (Showfile changed, GrandMA2 restarted, Network interrupted, Chataigne started).
+This will need to be done every time a session timed out (Showfile changed, console/onPC restarted, network interrupted, Chataigne started).

 <img width="466" height="144" alt="image" src="https://github.com/user-attachments/assets/7aef7ca9-565d-4217-94aa-0f37491e257d" />

 - **Status:**
      Indicates the current session state.
 - **Session ID:**
-     This should tick up with every Session Login, untill MA2 has restarted and get's reset.
+     This should tick up with every Session Login, untill MA2/dot2 has restarted and gets reset.
      If this ever reads -2, too many active connection requests have been made and the limit has been reached.
-(3 Max)
-     This should reset once users leave of sessions time out.
+(3 Max) This should reset once users leave of sessions time out.

 - **Start Session:**
-     To join the current GrandMA2 session of the WebRemote.
+     To join the current grandMA2/onPC session of the Web Remote.
 - **End Session:**
      Logout user from Session and terminate connection.

  - **Credentials:**
-     If you do not use the MA2 user `chataigne` with the password `chataigne` configure the login details here.
+     If you do not use the default credentials specified above under "Preparing lighting console/onPC", you can  configure the login details here.
      <img width="456" height="74" alt="image" src="https://github.com/user-attachments/assets/64c1a1f9-244f-443b-bed6-968d2f8e6dbf" />
+     ***Defaults***
+	 - grandMA2
+		 - User: `chataigne`
+		 - Password: `e31b120e31610e45bcc5d7e1e5d00290` ("chataigne", MD5-encoded)
+	 - dot2
+		 - Password: `2c18e486683a3db1e645ad8523223b72` ("remote", MD5-encoded)

-     Please note that the password field needs to be a MD5 hash of the password you set in MA2.
+     **Please note**:  The password field needs to be a MD5 hash of the password you set in the console/onPC.
      You can use any [MD5 hash generator](https://www.md5hashgenerator.com) to generate the hash of the password.
-(Careful not to include extra spaces!)
+(Be careful not to include extra spaces!)

 ## The Playbacks section

-In this Section you configure which executors you want to request from MA2.
+In this Section you configure which executors you want to request from the console/onPC.
 - **Request Playbacks:**
-     Enable to actively request data from MA2, if you only intend to SEND this can be off.
+     Enable to actively request data from the console/onPC, if you only intend to SEND this can be off.

 ### The Dynamic and Static config sections.